 Does a balance transfer hurt your credit?

 It depends.
 Opening a new credit card and transferring all your other credit card balances to it could push your credit utilization ratio to its limit, which would hurt your credit score.
 Your score is also negatively affected from the hard inquiry that results from applying for a new card.
-However, if you use a balance transfer credit card wisely and pay off all of your higher-interest cards, that will lower your credit utilization ratio and lift your score.
+However, if you use a balance transfer credit card wisely and pay off all of your higher-interest cards, that will lower your credit utilization ratio and build your score.

 Is there a difference between a loan and a balance transfer?